-The proposed amendments would take effect on 1 July 2025.
+The amendments take effect for fees incurred on and from 1 July 2025.

 Background

 FamilyBoost is a childcare tax credit administered by Inland Revenue that offers financial assistance to families incurring early childhood education fees not covered by other government support.